Revit 2 - Design and Modeling Architecture/Structure

 The Autodesk® Revit® software comes with an extensive library.
 Still, building designers require customization techniques to create new elements.
 In this course, they will also learn how to create new architectural and structural families.

-Structure engineers will learn how to create formworks in addition to the above topics.
-It they wish to use Revit to create steel designs, add rebars, and reinforcements, we suggest they enroll in the course Revit 4 - Steel Rebar and Reinforcements.
+Structure engineers who wish to use Revit to create steel designs, add rebars, and reinforcements, we suggest they enroll in the course Revit 4 - Steel Rebar and Reinforcements.

 - Starting the Implementation Project